What are governors and what do they do?

 The Headteacher is responsible for the internal organisation, management and control of the school and the implementation of the strategic framework established by the governing body.

-The Governing Body at Brownhills West meet termly as do their two standing sub-committees; one which oversees Performance and Standards and one which oversees Finance and Resources.
+The Governing Body at Brownhills West meet twice termly for one meeting which concentrates on Performance and Standards and another which oversees Finance and Resources.
+All members of the governing body attend each meeting.